- Contesting a trust

 As all our solicitors belong to the Association of Contentious Trust and Probate Specialists, you will be looked after by an expert.
 We guide you through the process step by step.

-We understand that, for many of our clients, disputing a trust is a last resort.
-We also appreciate you may want to stay in touch with those involved in the dispute afterwards – it is commonly the case that Trustees and the beneficiaries whose interests they should be protecting are friends or relations.
+We understand that, for many of our clients, disputing the administration of a trust or an estate is a last resort.
+We also appreciate you may want to stay in touch with those involved in the dispute afterwards – it is commonly the case that executors and trustees have personal connections with the beneficiaries whose interests they should be protecting.
 You can rest assured we will handle your dispute with care and sensitivity.

 We listen to your instructions carefully and arrange payment terms that suit your circumstances; in many cases we offer fixed fees, deferred payments, or no win, no fee terms.

-Our lawyers are based in Tunbridge Wells and Kings Hill, Kent and in Cannon Green, London.
+Our lawyers are based in Tunbridge Wells, Kent, and in London.
 Whilst many of our clients are from the South East (including Kent, Sussex, Surrey and London), we act for clients based throughout England and Wales and from abroad.
 We are always willing to meet with our clients at any of our offices, at their home or their place of work.
-We also meet with clients via online communication channels, such as SKYPE or video conferencing.
+We also meet with clients via online communication channels, such as Skype or video conferencing.
 Wherever our clients are based, we ensure we communicate with them in a way that suits their needs.

 Call us for a free no obligation consultation.

 - Successfully bringing a claim against an estate worth in excess of £50 million.
 The client received a very significant seven figure settlement plus annual income, the exact terms being confidential.

 - Acting for a client in a complex Inheritance Act dispute requiring an application to the Probate Registry to cancel a grant of probate improperly obtained and negotiating with multi-party defendants in numerous jurisdictions.